belthor777/Machine-Learning/PH207x/excercises/Lesson5/ Sampling Distributions.md

 	di normal( -2.37 )= 0.00889404

-> *Hint:* normal(z) returns the cumulative standard normal distribution, so you can NOT take di 1-normal(2.37). if you do that, you will get the probability to get a result smaller than 2.37 standard deviations above mu.
+> *Hint:* normal(z) returns the cumulative standard normal distribution, so you can NOT take di 1-normal(2.37). if you do that, you will get the probability to get a result smaller than 2.37 standard deviations above μ.